Learning ReLU networks to high uniform accuracy is intractable: Introduction

-Inspired by recent successes of \emph{deep learning} across a plethora of tasks in machine learning \cite{lecun2015deep} and also increasingly the sciences \cite{jumper2021highly,pfau2020ab}, we will be particularly interested in the case where the target class $U$ consists of --- or contains --- realizations of (feed-forward) neural networks of a specific architecture\footnote{By \emph{architecture} we mean the number of layers $L$, as well as the number of neurons in each layer, typically denoted $(N_0,N_1,\dots , N_L)$.}.
-Neural networks have been proven and observed to be extremely powerful in terms of their expressivity, that is, their ability to accurately approximate large classes of complicated functions with only relatively few parameters \cite{elbrachter2021deep}.
-However, it has also been repeatedly observed that the \emph{training} of neural networks (e.g., fitting a neural network to data samples) to high \emph{uniform} accuracy presents a big challenge: conventional training algorithms (such as SGD and its variants) often find neural networks that perform well on average (meaning that they achieve a small generalization error), but there are typically some regions in the input space where the error is large; see Figure \ref{fig:unstableNN} for an illustrative example.
-This phenomenon has been systematically studied on an empirical level in \cite{adcock2021gap}.
-It is also at the heart of several observed instabilities in the training of deep neural networks, including \emph{adversarial examples} \cite{szegedy2013intriguing, goodfellow2015explaining} or so-called \emph{hallucinations} emerging in generative modeling, e.g., tomographic reconstructions \cite{bhadra2021hallucinations} or machine translation \cite{muller2020domain}.
-In a security-critical context such instabilities can be exploited by an adversary, for example to hack mobile phones by bypassing its (deep learning based) facial ID authentication \cite{shmelkin2021generating}.
-These examples strongly indicate that many deep learning based systems are prone to being fooled, posing a crucial problem in any security-critical context.
+Inspired by recent successes of \emph{deep learning} across a plethora of tasks in machine learning \citep{lecun2015deep} and also increasingly the sciences \citep{jumper2021highly,pfau2020ab}, we will be particularly interested in the case where the target class $U$ consists of --- or contains --- realizations of (feed-forward) neural networks of a specific architecture\footnote{By \emph{architecture} we mean the number of layers $L$, as well as the number of neurons in each layer.}.
+Neural networks have been proven and observed to be extremely powerful in terms of their expressivity, that is, their ability to accurately approximate large classes of complicated functions with only relatively few parameters \citep{elbrachter2021deep,berner2022modern}.
+However, it has also been repeatedly observed that the \emph{training} of neural networks (e.g., fitting a neural network to data samples) to high \emph{uniform} accuracy presents a big challenge: conventional training algorithms (such as SGD and its variants) often find neural networks that perform well on average (meaning that they achieve a small generalization error), but there are typically some regions in the input space where the error is large~\citep{fiedler2023stable}; see Figure \ref{fig:unstableNN} for an illustrative example.
+This phenomenon has been systematically studied on an empirical level by \citet{adcock2021gap}.
+It is also at the heart of several observed instabilities in the training of deep neural networks, including \emph{adversarial examples} \citep{szegedy2013intriguing, goodfellow2015explaining} or so-called \emph{hallucinations} emerging in generative modeling, e.g., tomographic reconstructions \citep{bhadra2021hallucinations} or machine translation \citep{muller2020domain}.